swiftlang/swift-evolution/proposals/XXXX-harmonize-access-modifiers.md

 This behavior is explained as follows: since extensions have no runtime representation and are not first-class entities, access modifiers on extensions serve as a shorthand to set the default access level for members.
 Certain members of the community have indicated that such behavior makes extensions a natural grouping construct.

-A general principle of Swift, recently strengthened by proposals such as [SE-0117](0117-non-public-subclassable-by-default.md), has been that public API commitments should require explicit opt-in.
+A general principle of Swift has been that public API commitments should require explicit opt-in.
 Given the different behavior of classes and structs, the fact that extensions allow public methods to be declared without spelling out `public` at the declaration site has been called "confusing" or "odd."

 The aim of this proposal is to, in as conservative a manner as possible, require explicit use of `public` for public methods declared inside any extension.